gmckinlay/cod-event-stats/README.md

-# Mwstats
+# CoD Event Stats

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --proxy-config proxy.conf.local.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+All API requests will proxy to cod-event-stats-api on port 8080.

 ## Code scaffolding